pieterclaerhout/go-james/README.md

 This will create the `go-james` command in your `$GOPATH/bin` folder.

 The tool is self-contained and doesn't have any external dependencies.

+To install it manually, download the `go-james` executable from  the [releases](https://github.com/pieterclaerhout/go-james/releases) and place it in `$GOPATH/bin`.

 ## Updating